grafana/tempo/docs/sources/tempo/operations/backend_search.md

 ## Settings that are safe to increase without major impact.

 Scaling up queriers is a safe way to add more query capacity.
-At Grafana, we prefer to scale queries horizontally by adding more replicas.
+At Grafana Labs, we prefer to scale queries horizontally by adding more replicas.
 If you see out of memory (OOM) errors, it might be worth scaling the queriers vertically.

 There should always be two replicas of query-frontends in a cluster.